JPDesign/angular2-shoppinglist-full/README.md

-#Basic demo app for Angular 2
+#Demo app for Angular 2

 The app displays a product list with buttons to add the products to a shopping list.
 It builds on [this basic beginner app](https://github.com/wortwart/angular2-shoppinglist-lite.git).